pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 ### `Ref::map`
 If you have a smart pointer type to inside a `RefCell`, you can take normal references to parts of the wrapped type.
 But `Ref::map` allows you to refine the smart pointer to point to a part of the wrapped type.

 `map` was also once implemented for `MutexGuard`, `RwLockReadGuard` and `RwLockWriteGuard`, but [removed](https://github.com/rust-lang/rust/issues/27746#issuecomment-180458770).
 The problem is the interaction with `Condvar`.
-The basic way to use `Condvar` is:
-1. Lock a mutex.
-2. Wait on the conditional variable with [`Condvar::wait`](https://doc.rust-lang.org/std/sync/struct.Condvar.html#method.wait), passing it a mutable reference to the `MutexGuard` (this unlocks the mutex).
-3. Another thread can now lock the mutex, signal when done with [`Condvar::notify_*`](https://doc.rust-lang.org/std/sync/struct.Condvar.html#method.notify_one), and unlock the mutex.
-4. The first thread is woken up and again holds a lock on the mutex.

 Notice that if we would refine the smart pointer with `MutexGuard::map` to only part of the wrapped value, through `Condvar` we would give the other thread also mutable access to _only part of the value_.
-But that thread gets access to the _entire_ wrapped value.
+But the other thread gets access to the _entire_ wrapped value.
 That can easily lead to things like reading from deallocated memory, as discovered in [this comment](https://github.com/rust-lang/rust/pull/30834#issuecomment-180284290).

-The solution is to make `map` return different type, although functionally the same, so it can't be used as argument for `Condvar::wait`. `parking_lot` implements this solution, its [`MutexGuard::map`](https://docs.rs/lock_api/0.3/lock_api/struct.MutexGuard.html#method.map) returns a `MappedMutexGuard`.
-This is all also true for `Rwlock`, just in case it can be used in combination with `Condvar` in the future.
+The solution is to make `map` return a different type so it can't be used as argument for `Condvar::wait`. `parking_lot` implements this solution, its [`MutexGuard::map`](https://docs.rs/lock_api/0.3/lock_api/struct.MutexGuard.html#method.map) returns a `MappedMutexGuard`.
+Similarly the `map` methods on [`RwLockWriteGuard`](https://docs.rs/lock_api/0.3/lock_api/struct.RwLockWriteGuard.html), [`RwLockReadGuard`](https://docs.rs/lock_api/0.3/lock_api/struct.RwLockReadGuard.html) and [`ReentrantMutexGuard`](https://docs.rs/lock_api/0.3/lock_api/struct.ReentrantMutexGuard.html) should return another type, because they can also [temporary lend out a mutable reference](#temporary-lending-out-a-mutable-reference-to-another-thread) to the entire value to another thread with `bump`.

 ### `RefMut::map_split`
 While `Ref::map` is nice, `RefMut::map_split` is where it gets really interesting in my opinion.
 It allows you to refine a smart pointer to _two_ parts of the wrapped value.
 This is the only way to get more than one mutable reference to inside the `RefCell`.